Updated May 2018

 In terms of looking around for other options, here are some handy tips:

-The first criteria is whether the app is open source, which means the source code behind the app can be seen by anyone, and independently audited to see if it works how it claims to work (e.g. that it implements proper encryption).
+The first criteria is whether the app is open source software, which means the source code behind the app can be seen by anyone, and independently audited to see if it works how it claims to work (e.g. that it implements proper encryption).

 The second is what kind of encryption is available.
 When looking specifically at chat apps, end-to-end encryption means that your message is scrambled throughout its journey and can only be decrypted by the recipient and sender.
 Not all encryption works in the same way (e.g. some allows for the message to be decrypted en route), so it’s worth looking into the type of encryption the tool offers and what works best for your in your context.